JenPage/Showcase/readme.md

 ### Trophies

-If you look in the default display component views, you'll notice that they each call `showcaseTrophy($trophy)`.
+If you look in the default display component views, you'll notice that they each call `showcaseTrophy($trophy, $display)`.
 This directive renders a trophy component view, which renders a trophy's component view (or the display's default trophy component view, if the trophy has no component view or `force_trophy_default` is set to `true`).

 Both display and trophy component views can be customized.